aleen42/PersonalWiki/post/heat_distortion/heat_distortion.md

 ### Content

-So far, we’ve seen that we can use images and do pretty much anything we like with them.
+So far, we've seen that we can use images and do pretty much anything we like with them.
 So what about adding text to it?

-We can’t draw HTML content to a canvas object – neither in WebGL nor in its 2d context.
+We can't draw HTML content to a canvas object – neither in WebGL nor in its 2d context.
 Creating text on canvas is tricky, and while loading a bitmap containing the text is possible, it has its problems: limited resolution, file size, harder to author, etc

 A solution is to use SVG – we can draw externally loaded SVG files to a canvas object, and then use that canvas as a texture.
 SVG files are easier to maintain, are light when compared to bitmaps and are resolution independent, and could even possibly be generated by the server on the fly.